ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 Successfully created genesis
 ```

-It's possible to abort the process with Ctrl-C at any time.
+It's possible to end the process with Ctrl-C at any time.

 At this point, the specification of the new Subnet is created on disk, but is not deployed yet.